Fascist symbolism: Symbols

 Organized fascist movements have militarist-appearing uniforms for their members; use historical national symbols as symbols of their movement; and use orchestrated rallies for propaganda purposes.
-Fascist movements are led by a "Leader" (e.g. Duce, Führer, Caudillo) who is publicly idolized in propaganda as the nation's saviour.
+Fascist movements are led by a "Leader" (e.g. Duce, Führer, Caudillo, Conducator) who is publicly idolized in propaganda as the nation's saviour.
 A number of fascist movements use a straight-armed salute.

 The use of symbols, graphics, and other artifacts created by fascist, authoritarian, and totalitarian governments has been noted as a key aspect of their propaganda.
 Most fascist movements adopted symbols of Ancient Roman or Greek origin, for example, the German use of Roman standards during rallies and the Italian adoption of the fasces symbol.
 The Spanish Falange took its name from the Spanish word for the Greek phalanx.